coleharing1/cursor-project-template/_docs/theme-rules.md

-# Theme Rules: Minimalist Neutral Palette
+# Theme Rules: Tan Earthy Minimalist

 ## Overview
 This theme adopts a clean, minimalist design with neutral tones, ample whitespace, and subtle accents to create a focused, non-distracting interface for the TodoList app.
 Inspired by user preferences and aligned with @project-overview.md, @user-flow.md, and @tech-stack.md, it emphasizes mobile-first layouts, responsive scaling, and gentle animations (e.g., fades).
 The palette supports light/dark modes for accessibility and comfort, meeting WCAG 2.2 standards (e.g., 4.5:1 contrast).
 Integrated with Tailwind CSS for utility classes and CSS vars for flexibility.